OSDeploy/GitBook/psmodule/osdrivers/find-osdriverbytype.md

 ---

-## -RemoveDirectories
+## -RemoveSelected

-Selecting this option will delete the Directory that the files were found in
+Selecting this option will delete the Directory that the selected file was located in

 ---